First-Amendment

 On November 6, 2025, U.S. District Judge Sara Ellis issued a devastating preliminary injunction against Border Patrol Commander Gregory Bovino and federal immigration enforcement agents in Chicago, explicitly finding that Bovino “admitted that he lied” about the October 23, 2025 tear gas …

-Judge Sara Ellis Gregory Bovino Department of Homeland Security CBP ICE +3 more gregory-bovino judge-sara-ellis judicial-rebuke perjury constitutional-violations +7 more
+Judge Sara Ellis Gregory Bovino Department of Homeland Security Customs and Border Protection (CBP) Immigration and Customs Enforcement (ICE) +3 more gregory-bovino judge-sara-ellis judicial-rebuke perjury constitutional-violations +7 more

 Read more →